 The new year started with one of the most astonishing moments of my life

-Frank Avis by | March 21, 2024 | 2020s
+by Frank Avis | March 21, 2024 | 2020s

 The new year started with one of the most astonishing moments of my life when Your Reporter was awarded an OAM, an Order of Australia Medal, for services to the broadcasting industry.
 I said all of the things I know you would have said like, "But I haven't invented a cure for cancer", and, "I haven't spent 50 years of my life looking after homeless kids," but to no avail.
 The Governor-General signed off on the award anyway and I found myself in exotic company.
 How do I process this?
 I think I say this honour is for me, for all the radio stations I worked at and all the people I worked with on the way.